makedeb/mist/README.md

 # Mist
-This is the repository for Mist, the official helper for the makedeb Package Repository.
+This is the repository for Mist, the official command-line interface for the makedeb Package Repository.

+Mist makes it easier for users to interact with the MPR in a variety of ways.
+Some of its most notable features include:

+- Functioning as a wrapper around APT, adding in MPR functionality such as:
+- - The ability to install, upgrade, and remove both APT and MPR packages.
+- - Automatic dependency resolution for packages from the MPR, as well as APT.
+- - Searching and listing both APT and MPR packages.
+- Cloning packages from the MPR.
+- Listing comments for packages from the MPR.
+- Commenting packages from the MPR.

 [![Latest deployment status](https://img.shields.io/drone/build/makedeb/mist?logo=drone&server=https%3A%2F%2Fdrone.hunterwittenborn.com)](https://drone.hunterwittenborn.com/makedeb/mist/latest)